The ultimate comfort food!

 - 2 cups diced smoked ham — Farmland brand "Smoked Spiral Ham Slices & Pieces" are PERFECT. (diced meat is just under 1/2 lb per cup)

 - 1 tsp Black peppercorns — More if you know your audience will enjoy it - but DEFINITELY not more than double.
 Lightly crushed, or ground as coarsely as possible.
-Some folks enjoy leaving them whole.
+Sometimes I leave them whole, but not everyone would enjoy that.

 - 2 cloves minced garlic — Feel free to double this if your audience will not object.

-- 6 cups chicken stock — or water.
+- 6 cups chicken stock — or water if you must.
 But home-made chicken stock really makes this "pop".

 - 2 tsp seasoned salt (e.g. Lawry's) — Presumes unsalted stock.
-Salt is tricky here because the saltiness of the hocks and smoked ham and stock can be quite variable.
-Strongly recommend you err on the side of too little added salt.
-After cooking, check and add more "to taste" only if needed.
+Salt is tricky in this recipe because the variable saltiness of the hocks and smoked ham.
+Strongly recommend you err on the side of cooking with too little added salt.
+After cooking, add more "to taste" as needed.

-- 1/4 cup fresh chopped flat-leaf parsley — Added near end of cook
+- 1/4 cup fresh chopped flat-leaf parsley — Reserve to add near end of cook

 - Optional flavored croutons — serve on the side, or toss a few on top just before serving.